-In terms of build quality, this lens is solid.
+In terms of build quality, this lens for Sony a7III edition devices is solid.
 It has a metal barrel with nice feeling rubber around the zoom & focus rings.

-I have dropped it on two occasions and it has held up to the abuse very well.
+I have dropped it on two occasions when attached to my a7S III, and it has held up to the abuse very well.

 My only complaint so far is about the lens flare.
 When shooting directly into the sun, it tends to have some green flare that can be difficult to manage.

-Aside from the lens flare, the Sony 16-35mm f/2.8 is my current favorite lens for the Sony a7III.
-If you want a very versatile wide angle lens, this is an excellent choice!
+Aside from the lens flare, the Sony 16-35mm f/2.8 is my current favorite optic and arguably a key, best lens for Sony a7III cameras.
+If you want a very versatile wide-angle optic among Sony lenses for A7III cameras, this is an excellent choice!

 Weight: 200 g (7 oz)